sourcegraph/about/blogposts/2021/dev-tool-time-roger-peppe.md

 published: true
 ---

-Intro
+Many devs, especially those who love Vim and Emacs, carefully fine-tune their editor, terminal, and even OS configurations so that their hands rarely leave the keyboard.
+Roger Peppé, Software Engineer at InfluxData, took a different path, driven by the simplicity and power of the [Acme text editor](http://acme.cat-v.org/) and mouse chording.
+When Rog joined us for [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time) on November 10, 2021, he powerfully demonstrated a different model of text editing, which will seem at once familiar yet strange.

-You can watch the recording of this episode at the [bottom of this blog post](#Watch-the-recording), but first let’s check out Rog’s desk setup:
+You can watch the recording of this episode at the [bottom of this blog post](#Watch-the-recording), but first let’s check out Rog’s fully standing desk setup:

 ## Hardware

 ![Rog's current desk setup](https://sourcegraphstatic.com/blog/dev-tool-time/roger-peppe/hardware.jpg)

 ![Rog working outside](https://sourcegraphstatic.com/blog/dev-tool-time/roger-peppe/working-outside2.jpg)

+## The simplicity of Acme

+## Between familiarity and strangeness

 ## Show notes